oxsecurity/megalinter/docs/descriptors/salesforce_sfdx_scanner_aura.md

 COMMANDS
   scanner run dfa  Scan codebase with all DFA rules by default.

+ ›   Warning: @salesforce/cli update available from 2.65.8 to 2.66.7.
-(node:1973) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
+(node:1972) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
 Please use a userland alternative instead.
 (Use `node --trace-deprecation ...` to show where the warning was created)
 Warning: We're continually improving Salesforce Code Analyzer.
 Tell us what you think!
 Give feedback at http://sfdc.co/CodeAnalyzerFeedback name                                                   languages   categories            rulesets [dep] engine            is dfa is pilot